-Privacy policy
+Privacy Policy

 This privacy policy applies to: Mind Balance System ApS.
 CVR no: 39073994

-Mind Balance System ApS (hereinafter "Mind Balance System" or "us/we") takes the processing of your personal data seriously.
-We ensure fair and transparent data processing in accordance with applicable regulations on the processing of personal data.
+Mind Balance System ApS (hereinafter “Mind Balance System” or “us/we”) takes the processing of your personal data seriously.
+We ensure fair and transparent data processing in accordance with applicable rules on the processing of personal data.

-This privacy policy explains how we process your personal data when you have purchased a license to use our Mind Balance System® behavioral analysis from us, when you purchase an analysis directly through us and when you are our supplier/partner.
+This privacy policy explains how we process your personal data when you have purchased a license to use our Mind Balance System® behavioral analysis from us, when you purchase an analysis directly through us, and when you are our supplier/partner.

 Mind Balance System ApS